farmera/sare_grant/spectral_indices.md

 #### Summary
 To produce a vegetation index a narrow band of light (for example the NIR band) is contained in one layer while another band (the red) is held in another.
-By manipulating each pixel, of each layer, according to a mathematical expression, we can produce a third raster layer which is the vegetation index layer.
+By manipulating each pixel of each layer according to a mathematical expression, we can produce a third raster layer which is the vegetation index layer.
 All of this is accomplished using software designed to perform matrix arithmetic over large arrays.